Salmon42/Salmon42/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/andrejhucko/)

+⚠ Currently Under Construction.
+Thank you for your patience!

 <!--
 **Salmon42/Salmon42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.